markdalyy/Man-v-Martian/README.md

 This is a fun platform game where your character must shoot at alien enemies to try and escape from their captivity.

-It is currently in development with a deadline of Monday 25th April.

-I have made a small demo of the game available to test out.

 ### Built With

 * [Godot](https://godotengine.org/)